 San Diego Run for the Hungry 5K/10K, Downtown

-Volunteer help is welcome at registration tables, set up and clean up, be a course monitor, support finishers or pass out water and post-race refreshments to participants.
+Volunteer at registration tables, help with set up and clean up, be a course monitor, support finishers or pass out water and post-race refreshments to participants.
 All community members may drop off non-perishable foods.
 No age restrictions.
-To volunteer, contact Kevin Murphy at 757-705-9618 or register online.
+To volunteer, register online.

 San Diego South Bay Turkey Trot 15K/10K/5K, Bonita